roman-milk/roman-milk.github.io/xxx-mas-carol.md

+===

- ****** XXX-Mas Carol ****** byTheTalkMan© Scott was still frozen under her, but the combination of her smooth voice, her icy gaze, and her round, smooth ass against him made his balls began to simmer.
+Scott was still frozen under her, but the combination of her smooth voice, her icy gaze, and her round, smooth ass against him made his balls began to simmer.
 He looked to his sides.
 Sophie was still recovering from the sex they just had, and on his other side, he looked over just in time to see Emily curl up to him and grab his wrist.

  "Touch me." she whispered.
 She pulled his hand down to her crotch, forcing him to rub her.
 "Uh... that's it.
 Yes!" she sighed.
 But he couldn't really pay attention.
 His eyes were still on Rowena.
 And her tattoos.